Slovenia putting up fence along border with Croatia to control migrant flow

 THOUSANDS MORE WAITING IN SERBIA

-Slovenian soldiers also erected several 100 metres (yards) of wire fencing in an open field near the border village of Gibina in eastern Slovenia, a Reuters cameraman there said.
+Slovenian soldiers also erected several 100 meters (yards) of wire fencing in an open field near the border village of Gibina in eastern Slovenia, a Reuters cameraman there said.

 No migrants were present at either of the two places, but large numbers of soldiers and police were there, some guarding construction equipment.